Peter Mahon (politician)

-Peter Mahon (4 May 1909 – 29 September 1980) was a British Labour Party politician.
+Peter Mahon (4 May 1909 – 29 September 1980) was a British Labour, and later Liberal, politician.

-Peter Mahon was born into an Irish Roman Catholic family in Bootle which was immersed in Liverpool Labour politics.
+Mahon was born into a Roman Catholic family of Irish descent in Bootle which was immersed in Liverpool Labour politics.
 He joined the Labour Party in 1924, at the age of 15.
 His father, Alderman Simon Mahon (1886–1961), was a local politician, who also stood unsuccessfully for Parliament.
 His brother, Simon Mahon, was elected MP for Bootle in 1955.
 His great-nephew, Peter Dowd, is the present Labour MP for Bootle, and served as Shadow Chief Secretary to the Treasury until 2020.

 In 1954, Mahon was selected as parliamentary candidate for the marginal seat of Blackburn West, but the seat was abolished by redistribution prior to the 1955 general election.
 Almost a decade later he was selected for the "bellwether" marginal seat of Preston South, a constituency with a significant Catholic population.